WorkloadAutomation/ibm-workload-automation-docker-compose/fileproxy/README.md

 ## Additional Information
-For additional information about how to use the @PRODUCT.NAME@, see the [online]() documentation.
+For additional information about how to use the IBM Workload Automation, see the [online]() documentation.
 For technical issues, search for Workload Scheduler or Workload Automation on [StackOverflow](http://stackoverflow.com/search?q=workload+scheduler).

 ## License
-The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0). @PRODUCT.NAME@ is licensed under the IBM International Program License Agreement.
-This license for @PRODUCT.NAME@ can be found [online]().
+The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+IBM Workload Automation is licensed under the IBM International Program License Agreement.
+This license for IBM Workload Automation can be found [online]().
 Note that this license does not permit further distribution.